hjgong98/cmpm-121-f25-d1-/README.md

 a square box( save this for something later and have it be achievements that can be earned by playing the game) another title: shops
 box called helmet upgrades: level 0 --- 2 gold
-box called weapon upgrades: level 0 – 2 gold
-box called charm: level 0 – 2 gold
+  increases exp / gold from passive sources by x2 box called weapon upgrades: level 0 – 2 gold adds to the damage formula box called charm: level 0 – 2 gold

 reset button – unlocks after level 100 – multiplies any exp and gold gained with each reset ( 1 reset makes it all be multiplied by 2, 2 resets makes it all be multiplied by 3, etc ) and then everything is set to base – level 0, 5 stat points, etc.